-Led by the Chief of Operations and Compliance, the Office of Institutional Research and Effectiveness has recently been restructured to provide for the following functions: Institutional Research, Institutional Data, Academic Assessment, Institutional Effectiveness, Institutional Accreditation, Compliance Tracking, and Support of Strategic Planning.
+Led by the Chief of Institutional Effectiveness and Technology, the Office of Compliance, Operations, Institutional Research and Effectiveness provides the following functions: Institutional Research, Institutional Data, Support of Academic Assessment, Co-curricular Assessment, Institutional Effectiveness, Institutional Accreditation, Compliance Tracking, and Support of Strategic Planning.
+To learn more about the support of functions within COIRE (Compliance, Operations, Institutional Research and Effectiveness) see COIRE functions.

 Student Right to Know